 Originally, a port from which Spanish colonial fleets plied their trade between Mexico and Asia, the city still offers plenty of charm, with romantic cliff-side restaurants, classic golf courses and the world-class University Botanical Gardens.
 The old town’s shady zócalo (Main Square), plus the well-preserved, star-shaped San Diego Fort – home to the fascinating Acapulco Historical Museum, are worth a visit.

-Cliff diving is as old as cliffs, but this particular dive is one of the most dramatic in the world not for its height but for its landing.
-Plunging into a pool barely 11ft deep, divers must calculate the right moment to catch the swell of an incoming wave in order to ensure a safe plunge.
-A truly dramatic spectacle, the La Quebrada divers are an inspiring sight to behold.
+Cliff diving has entertained thrillseekers for centuries, but this particular dive is considered one of the most dramatic in the world today, not for its height, but for its landing.
+Plunging into a pool barely 11ft deep, divers much calculate the right moment to catch the swell of an incoming wave in order to ensure a safe dave.
+A dramatic, breathtaking spectacle, the La Quebrada divers are an inspiring sight to behold.

 San Diego Fort

-This impressive star fort was built during the Spanish Empire and served as one of the most important Spanish fortifications along the pacific coast.
+This impressive star-shaped fort was built during the Spanish Empire and served as one of the most important Spanish fortifications along the Pacific Coast.
 The original structure was demolished after an earthquake and rebuilt by 1783.
-Stone walls capped with bright white crenellations make for a dramatic sight and the shape of the fort from thehillside reveals the beauty of its construction; its walls forming a five-pointed snowflake-shaped star.
+Stone walls capped with bright white crenellations make for a dramatic sight and the shape of the fort from the hillside reveals the beauty of its construction; its walls forming a five-pointed snowflake-shaped star.